A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Introduction

 \item The shift-invert subspace iteration method.
 A new method (SISLICE) is recently proposed in~\cite{williams2020shift} which combines shift-invert subspace iteration with spectrum slicing. \end{enumerate}

-The shift-invert subspace iteration method cannot be applied to dense Hermitian eigenproblems directly since solving a dense linear system is considerably expensive.
-On the other hand, classical direct methods are all based on tridiagonalization, because operating with a tridiagonal matrix is cheap.
+Iterative methods are rarely involved to solve dense Hermitian eigenvalue problems since both dense matrix vector multiplication and solving a dense linear system are considerably expensive.
+In this paper, iterative methods are combined with direct methods in a novel way.
+The central idea is that iterative methods are applied on a banded matrix with small bandwidth (usually less than $64$) instead of the original matrix.
+Then, iterative methods can be used to compute partial or full eigendecomposition of a dense Hermitian or symmetric matrix.
+It is a new framework for solving dense Hermitian eigenvalue problem, and will be named \texttt{PDESHEP} in this paper, short for \emph{a Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with no tridiagonalization}.

+The classical direct methods consist of \emph{three steps}, see Fig.~\ref{fig:shift-invert_subspace} for the main procedure.
+First, a dense matrix is reduced to its tridiagonal form via orthogonal transformations.
 One efficient reduction algorithm for tridiagonalization is the two-step approach~\cite{Bischof-twostep}, which first reduces a dense matrix to band form and then further reduces it to a tridiagonal matrix.
-The second step, the symmetric band reduction (SBR) from band to tridiagonal, fully consists of memory-bound operations, and its scalability is limited.
+The symmetric band reduction (SBR) from band to tridiagonal fully consists of memory-bound operations, and its scalability is limited.
+Then, the eigendecomposition of tridiagonal matrix is computed by classical algorithms and finally the eigenvectors are computed via backtransform.
+The details are introduced in the next section.
 The starting point of this work is trying to get around SBR and propose a more efficient algorithm to solve a symmetric banded eigenvalue problem.
+From the results of Example 1 in section~\ref{sec:num}, we see that step (II) takes about \emph{half} of total time when using many processes.
+It is better to replace step (II) by a more efficient and faster solver.